statzenthusiast921/FirearmsAnalysis/README.md

 ### Description

 The purpose of this project is to:
 - 1.)
-Explore the similarity in the text of the firearm laws and determine if any regional relationships exist.
+Explore similarities in the text of the firearms-related laws and determine if any regional relationships exist.
 - 2.)
-Discover patterns in the text and determine the relative importance of certain words.
+Discover patterns in the text of these laws and determine the relative importance of certain words.
 - 3.)
 Determine if any latent groupings of laws exist when including regional, demographic data as well as sentiment data.
 - 4.)
-Examine if there is a statistically significant difference in the rate of homicides or suicides in a particular state before vs. after any firearm related laws were passed.
+Examine if there is a statistically significant difference in the rate of homicides or suicides in a particular state before vs. after any firearms-related laws were passed.

 ### Link